 Denise Moreno Ramírez is a Coordinator for the University of Arizona Superfund Research Program and the Dean Carter Binational Center for Environmental Health Sciences.
-She is primarily focused on developing news highlights, maintaining the website, creating the electronic newsletter, and managing social media presence for the program.
+Her work focuses on developing electronic news mailings, maintaining the website, writing news highlight articles, and managing the social media presence for the program.
 Previously, Moreno Ramírez developed community-engaged projects and research translation products for diverse stakeholders in Arizona and Mexico.
-She also has experience collaborating with socially and economically disadvantaged communities on transboundary water and environmental contamination issues.
+She also collaborated with environmental justice communities on transboundary water and hazardous contamination issues.
 Moreno Ramírez received a B.S. in Environmental Science with a minor in Biology from Northern Arizona University and an M.S. in Watershed Mangement from the University of Arizona.
-In 2016, she returned to school at the University of Arizona to obtain her doctoral degree majoring in Soil, Water, and Environmental Science while minoring in Medical Anthropology.
-She was born in Nogales, Sonora, Mexico and was raised in the "Ambos Nogales" area.
-Due to her experience as a Border resident, she was motivated to become a multidisciplinary scientist and focus her efforts on environment disparities.
+In 2016, she returned to school at the University of Arizona to obtain her doctoral degree majoring in Soil, Water, and Environmental Science and minoring in Medical Anthropology.
+Moreno Ramírez was born in Nogales, Sonora, Mexico and she was raised in the "Ambos Nogales" area.
+Due to her experience as a Border community member, she was motivated to become a multidisciplinary scientist and focus her efforts on environment disparities.